euvl/vue-js-modal/README.md

 #### Height: "auto"

 From `v1.2.6` height can be set to "auto".
-If you want to be able to scoll modal content when your it's height exceeds window height - you can set flag `scrollable="true"`.
+If you want to be able to scroll modal in case it's height exceeds window height - you can set flag `scrollable="true"`.

+p.s. `scrollable` will only work with `height="auto"`.

 Example: